 Royal Caribbean Cruises together with Miami-Dade County, broke ground on Wednesday for the new cruise Terminal A at Port Miami.
 The cutting edge...March 10, 2017

-Havana is not the only Cuban cruise port to get love from United States' cruise industry.
-Premium cruise line Oceania announced that it is...February 18, 2017
+Havana is not the only Cuban cruise port to get love from the US cruise industry.
+Premium cruise line Oceania announced that it is adding 6...February 18, 2017

 Carnival Cruise Line will reposition 3 of its newest and largest cruise ships to new homeports 2018, expanding upon a variety of options...January 14, 2017